'You start imagining everything you could lose': Woman not done fighting Transource project

 “They’re just using Oklahoma to provide electricity for other states.”

-Transource community affairs representative Connie Smith said the company does look for opportunities to parallel infrastructure where it makes sense.
+Transource community affairs representative Connie Smith said last week that the company does look for opportunities to parallel infrastructure where it makes sense.

 “In fact,” she said, “24.5 miles, or 32 percent, of the 76-mile final route parallel existing infrastructure like roads, railroads and existing transmission lines.”